-If you are a smoker trying, that is, failing, to stop, what help is out there?
+If you’re a smoker trying, that is, failing, to stop, what help is out there?

 The orthodox approach, promulgated by the medical profession, is called, curiously, nicotine replacement therapy.
 Does this mean nicotine is a replacement for something or is the nicotine going to be replaced with something?
-Of course, it is understood that what is meant is cigarette replacement: cigarettes are replaced with a nicotine patch or chewing gum which enables the smoker to put nicotine into his or her body through the skin or lining of the mouth, respectively, instead of inhaling it with tobacco smoke.
+What is meant, of course, is cigarette replacement: cigarettes are replaced with a nicotine patch or chewing gum which enable the smoker to put nicotine into his or her body through the skin or lining of the mouth, respectively, instead of inhaling it with tobacco smoke.
 Therefore, it would better be called nicotine maintenance therapy.
-But what is the good of that?
+But what’s the good of that?
 If you want to stop smoking you presumably wish to be free of nicotine in any shape or form.

 The idea, I suppose, is that you let yourself down gradually by using the cigarette replacement and then wean yourself off the gum or patch.

-The main problem with this approach is the concept that if you stop smoking with the hindrance of the gum or patch, then – Bingo! – and you’ll never want to smoke again.
+The main problem with this approach is the concept that if you stop smoking with the hindrance of the gum or patch, then – Bingo! – you’ll never want to smoke again.
 This implies that smoking is purely or mainly a physical problem.
 But even if you do stop smoking by using these nicotine-delivering substitutes for cigarettes, what’s to prevent you starting again?